Angshurpita/Angshurpita_Ganguly-Spotify-dataset-analysis/README.md

-Of course.
-Here is a more professional version of your project summary, formatted for a portfolio, report, or presentation.

 Project Overview
 This project presents a comprehensive analysis of a music dataset to identify the key audio features and metadata that correlate with song popularity.
 The objective is to leverage data-driven insights to understand listener preferences and inform business strategy for a music streaming service.
 The methodology encompasses everything from initial data cleaning and exploratory analysis to the application of machine learning techniques for pattern discovery and feature importance.